openUC2/openUC2.github.io/markdowns/UC2_UC2e_v1.md

 ## 🔌 Board layout and schematics
 Duration:5

-The board comes with 4 motor controllers (e.g. A4988 Bipolar Stepper controler), the ESP32 Dev Kit, a bunch of pins for in/outgoing connections, 3 darlington transistors (BD809) and the power distribution.
+The board comes with 4 motor controllers (e.g. A4988 Bipolar Stepper controller), the ESP32 Dev Kit, a bunch of pins for in/outgoing connections, 3 darlington transistors (BD809) and the power distribution.
 It is inspired by the CNC shield and can

 - run up to 4 steppers
 - run multiple high power LEDs
 - be controlled via PS3/PS4 Controllers
 - drive Adafruits Neopixels
-- Trigger a Camera
+- trigger a Camera
 - provide scanning patterns for Galvos
 - control/readout external devices using I2C